Clariteia/minos-documentation/docs/quickstart/aggregate.md

 ## Summary

-After being described step by step the main features of the `Aggregate` class, and also the commonly used classes that relate with, here is a full snapshot of the resulting `src/aggregates.py` file:
+After having described step by step the main features of the `Aggregate` class, and also the commonly used classes that relates to them, here is a full snapshot of the resulting `src/aggregates.py` file:

 ```python
 """src/aggregates.py"""